galoat/ReactNativeApp/README.md

 * < yourIp > : < port>/personnes/search/existsByName?name=< NameToTest >

+##### ChatService
+This service is reponsible of all the caht exchange in the news.

+There is a swagger describing this service at at the url :
+* < yourIp > : < port>/swagger-ui.html

 ##### chat
 Contains all information about the chat the port is 9030.